compomics/peptide-shaker/README.md

 ---

-### Availability ###
+### Miniconda and Docker ###

-PeptideShaker is available as [conda package](http://conda.pydata.org/miniconda.html) in the [bioconda](https://bioconda.github.io) channel.
+PeptideShaker is available as a [Miniconda package](http://conda.pydata.org/miniconda.html) in the [bioconda](https://bioconda.github.io) channel.
 You can install PeptideShaker with:

 ```bash
 conda install peptide-shaker -c bioconda
 ```

 A [Docker](https://www.docker.com/) container is available via the [mulled](https://mulled.github.io/mulled/) project.
-You can make use of the container with a similar command to this:
+You can make use of the container via:

 ```bash
 docker run  quay.io/mulled/peptide-shaker:1.1.3--1 peptide-shaker eu.isas.peptideshaker.cmd.PeptideShakerCLI